top of page

 Power to move people, as electricity moves machines.

-With the arrival of intelligence powered by electricity, the keystone of capitalism is beginning to show cracks, warning signs such a system can no longer hold up the structure of society.
-For the first time in history, humanity's tools are becoming better at working than humanity itself.
+With the arrival of intelligence powered by electricity, humanity's tools are becoming better at working than humanity itself.
 In this new world, people without money will have very little to offer those with money.
-Through the limited lens of capitalism, the masses will no longer be considered valuable, nor needed.
+Through the limited lens of capitalism, the masses are becoming obsolete—not valuable, not needed.

 As artificial general intelligence approaches, we stand at a crossroads.
 The question is not whether intelligent automation will transform our economy—it is whether we will use this opportunity to transform with it.
+We invented money.
+We invented capitalism.
+We can invent what comes next.
 If intelligent machines can perform the labor of the working class, does this necessitate their displacement, or can we consider an alternative economic system where the masses are no longer required to trade time for money in order to survive?

 But how would this actually work?
 The answer lies not in complex economic theory, but in the elegant design we carry within ourselves—in the cells of the human body.